erikroed/devenv-notes/README.md

 ```

 Notice that we now have `ok=8   changed=1`.
 The change is the `Update cache` task that is not idempotent so it will always return `changed`.

+# Install tools

+Go to [next page](./tools.md) for instructions to install more tools.